OpenDSA/OpenDSA/RST/source/SortCompare.rst

 If we want to sort some things, we have to be able to compare them, to decide which one is bigger.
 How do we compare two things?
-If all that we wanted to sort was simple integer values, this would not be an interesting question.
+If all that we wanted to sort or search for was simple integer values, this would not be an interesting question.
 We can just use standard comparison operators like "<" or ">".
 Even if we wanted to store strings, most programming languages give us built-in functions for comparing strings alphabetically.